equinor/appsec-threatmodeling-101-workshop/slides/content/tm-the-sdlc.md

 ## Current Threat Modeling effort

-- Most security effort is going into security for the systems that</br> we have deployed, the applications we develop
+- Most "security effort" is going into security for the systems that</br> we have deployed, the applications we develop
 - We spend a lot less time on threat modeling </br>how we work - our SDLC
 - Supply chain attacks are in the wind
 - The SDLC contains many attack vectors